-Memorize word in groups – all of the words associated with it, or any word derived from it.
+Memorize words in groups – all of the words associated with it, or any word derived from it.

 - Study this list of most commonly misspelled words put together by Oxford University

 Take time to discover where the words you are studying come from.
-Oftentimes, etymology can help you understand why a word is spelled in the fashion it is.
+Oftentimes, etymology can help you understand why a word is spelled in the way that it is.

 Learning prefixes and suffixes can help you understand meanings of words as well as spell them properly.

 Set your computer's spell check to manual, so that words that need revision will be highlighted, for you to correct by yourself.